Peru: Economy

 Peruvian economic policy has varied widely since the 20th century.
 The 1968–1975 government of Juan Velasco Alvarado introduced radical reforms, which included agrarian reform, the expropriation of foreign companies, the introduction of an economic planning system, and the creation of a large state-owned sector.
 These measures failed to achieve their objectives of income redistribution and the end of economic dependence on developed nations.
 Despite these results, most reforms were not reversed until the 1990s, when the liberalizing government of Alberto Fujimori ended price controls, protectionism, restrictions on foreign direct investment, and most state ownership of companies.

-As of 2010 Services account for 53% of Peruvian gross domestic product, followed by manufacturing (22.3%), extractive industries (15%), and taxes (9.7%).
-Recent economic growth had been fueled by macroeconomic stability, improved terms of trade, and rising investment and consumption.
-Trade was expected to increase further after the implementation of a free trade agreement with the United States signed on 12 April 2006.
+The service sector accounts for the largest share of Peru's gross domestic product at approximately 51.3 percent, followed by the industrial sector—including dynamic mining and manufacturing activities—at 34.0 percent, and agriculture contributing 7.3 percent.
+Recent economic growth has been fueled by macroeconomic stability, improved terms of trade, and rising investment and consumption.
 Peru's main exports were copper, gold, zinc, textiles, and fish meal; its major trade partners were the United States, China, Brazil, and Chile.

-Informal workers represent, in 2019, 70% of the labour market according to the National Institute of Statistics and Informatics (INEI).
+Informal workers represented, in 2019, 70% of the labour market according to the INEI.
 In 2016, almost three million children and adolescents worked in the informal sector.